AlterMannomann/SQL/README.md

 The sum of the energy of all trees, has to sum up to 0 to not break the universe.

-As we assume that the energy of the universe seed in dimension n = 0 is as well positive and negative, we spread the energy on each tree with the sign of the position of each tree to our childs.
+As I assume that the energy of the universe seed in dimension n = 0 is as well positive and negative, I spread the energy on each tree with the sign of the position of each tree to our childs.

 The childs will react first only in one direction.
 They react with the source input and deliver the result to their childs until no more child is left.
 Then the last childs will send their results to their parents until the universe seed is reached.
 That is the process within one planck time unit.
 Which will be repeated either to the point where every space point attribute is zero or space point extension reaches the ressource limits of used machines.